RMS Mauretania (1906): In popular culture

 And the monstrous nine-decked city goes to sea.

 Mauretania is mentioned at the beginning of James Cameron's 1997 film Titanic.
-When Rose DeWitt Bukater (Kate Winslet) says of Titanic, “I don’t see what all the fuss is about.
-It doesn’t look any bigger than the Mauretania”, her snobbish fiancé Caledon Hockley (Billy Zane) accurately says to her that Titanic is “over a hundred feet longer” and that she is “far more luxurious” than her older competitor.
+When Rose DeWitt Bukater (Kate Winslet) says of Titanic, "I don't see what all the fuss is about.
+It doesn't look any bigger than the Mauretania", her snobbish fiancé Caledon Hockley (Billy Zane) accurately says to her that Titanic is "over a hundred feet longer" and that she is "far more luxurious" than her older competitor.

 The historical novel Maiden Voyage by British writer Roger Harvey set in Newcastle in the 1900s gives an accurate account of the building of Mauretania and features characters involved with her turbine engines.
 The climax of two love stories and a thriller comes as the ship approaches New York on her maiden voyage.

 Mauretania is ship that Spencer Dutton used to return the message from his aunt to return to the Yellowstone Ranch in the American Western drama television series 1923.

-One of the episodes involving the ship takes place in the 1976 animated series Candy Candy.
-According to the plot, the main character, Candy White, goes to study from New York to London on the Mauretania, and after a while, presumably on the same ship, Candy's lover, Terrus Granchester, leaves for New York.

 The ship is the central piece of, and gives its title to, one of the adventure scenarios contained in The Asylum & Other Tales, a 1983 sourcebook of Chaosium's tabletop roleplaying game, Call of Cthulhu.